The cornerstone of every financial life is a good bank.

-My first online savings account was with a little-known Dutch bank making its foray into the United States.
-They were orange, not a typical banking color (most prefer blues and greens here), had an acronym for their name (or was it just the name?), and people were still skeptical about online banking.
+My first online savings account was with a little-known Dutch bank with a funny name.
+They were orange, not a typical banking color (most prefer blues and greens here), had an acronym for their name (or was it just the name?
+No one knew!), and everyone was skeptical about online banking let alone an online bank.

-I loved them.
-ING (which is actually an acronym for Internationale Nederlanden Groep) was and is still fantastic, under the new post-acquisition name of Capital One 360.
+ING (which is actually an acronym for Internationale Nederlanden Groep) was fantastic and the bank was acquired by Capital One a short time ago.
 I've considered it one of the best online banks for quite some time.

-Nowadays, online savings accounts are commonplace and extremely versatile.
-The interest rates are all within striking distance of each other, so it's not much of a differentiator, so to find the best you need to look at the different perks.
+Today, online savings accounts are commonplace and extremely versatile.
+The interest rates are all similar so to find the best you need to look at the different perks.

 How do these rates compare with traditional banks?
-See for yourself, not a single one is even close to an online bank:
+See for yourself, not a single one is even close to an online bank (I was embarrassed to even type them):

 - Bank of America: 0.01% APY